-- Enable the authorizer to monitor and evaluate the school's financial stability and viability based on short-term performance, and - Enable the authorizer to monitor and evaluate the school's long-term financial sustainability.
+- Enable the authorizer to monitor and evaluate the school's financial stability and viability based on short-term performance; - Enable the authorizer to monitor and evaluate the school's long-term financial sustainability; and - Define financial management and oversight standards based on generally accepted accounting. principles.